 If your computer is getting slow, there could be an application or process that is gobbling up a lot of system resources.
 So, if you haven’t checked which processes are running on your PC, open up the Task Manager.
 You will most likely see the WWAHost.exe process.
 This process might launch automatically on Windows startup.
 But in most cases, it will run after opening some applications like your Mail app.
-Unfortunately, some corrupted versions of the WWAHost.exe file may consume a lot of system resources.
+It’s worth noting that if the WWAHost.exe file becomes corrupted, it might use more system resources than usual.

-You are probably asking yourself: Is WWAHost.exe dangerous?
+You might be wondering: Is WWAHost.exe typically a concern?
 In the next section of this article, we will discuss WWAHost.exe’s complete file details, including what it is, whether or not it is a virus, and how to stop it.
 So, let’s get started.

 What is WWAHost.exe?